0-mostafa-rezaee-0/ML_API_with_PostgreSQL_Integration/app/README.md

 ### Core Files

 - **`main.py`**: The main FastAPI application that includes route definitions, middleware configuration, model loading, and API endpoints.
 It serves as the entry point for the application.
+It also handles automatic database table creation at startup using SQLAlchemy's `Base.metadata.create_all()`.

 - **`config.py`**: Contains application configuration using Pydantic settings management.
 It handles environment variables, default values, and configuration validation.